7 Best Erectile Dysfunction Supplements to Improve Erection Quality Naturally

 I’m sad to say that when compared to its synthetic relative, icariin is not nearly as potent, but again, it’s natural and a significantly cheaper alternative.

-Some other studies have found that icariin can increase the nerve growth and circulation of the pelvic region, significantly increase nitric oxide output, and blunt the rise in stress-hormone cortisol.
+Some other studies have found that icariin can increase the nerve growth and circulation of the pelvic region23, significantly increase nitric oxide output24, and blunt the rise in stress-hormone cortisol25.

-Icariin might be an useful addition to your erectile dysfunction supplement arsenal, but I doubt it has even remotely similar effects as Viagra does, unless you also make sure that you optimize your lifestyle, body composition, and diet towards healthier erections.
+I doubt icariin has even remotely comparable effects to Viagra, unless you also make sure that you optimize your lifestyle, body composition, and diet towards healthier erections.
 If your problems are due to performance anxiety, the stress-reducing effects of icariin might be particularly useful.

 Conclusion on The Best Supplements for Erectile Dysfunction